isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Use intelligible English.
 I may be fluent in Danish, but most programmers are not; the maintainers of my code may not be.
 Avoid SMS lingo and watch your grammar, punctuation, and capitalization.
-Aim for professionalism, not "cool."
+Aim for professionalism, not “cool.”

 ##### Enforcement